parthian-sterlet/sitega/README.md

 ## 3. Train a model
 [andy05.cpp](https://github.com/parthian-sterlet/sitega/blob/master/src/andy05.cpp) trains a SiteGA model with selected by the bootstrap cross-validation procedure parameters of the motif length and the number of LPDs for given foreground and background datasets.
 The resulting model is written in a [special matrix file](https://github.com/parthian-sterlet/sitega/blob/master/examples/model.mat)
 ## 4. Set threshold for a model
 [sitega_thr_dist_mat.cpp](https://github.com/parthian-sterlet/sitega/blob/master/src/sitega_thr_dist_mat.cpp) creates table of thresholds for model's hits search in test sequences (**Scan test sequences with a model** module) based on score distribution for the dataset of whole-genome promoter sequences selected for respective species.
 Prepeared datasets are stored in [genomes](https://github.com/parthian-sterlet/sitega/tree/master/genomes) folder.
-The threshold selection implies the estimation of FPR of a model for promoter sequences of whole genome.
-The dependence of the threshold from FPR is stored in a [special file](https://github.com/parthian-sterlet/sitega/blob/master/examples/thr_fpr)
+The threshold selection implies the estimation of Expected Recognition Rate (ERR) of a model for promoter sequences of whole genome.
+The dependence of the threshold from ERR is stored in a [special file](https://github.com/parthian-sterlet/sitega/blob/master/examples/thr_err)
 ## 5. Scan test sequences with a model
 [andy1_mat.cpp](https://github.com/parthian-sterlet/sitega/blob/master/src/andy1_mat.cpp) scans test sequences with a constructed model and the selected threshold of a model.
 ## 6. Scan whole genome with a model